 My friend’s wedding though was a very good reason that brought me back to Crete the last weekend of August and I am glad that it happened so.
 I am glad that I had the chance to be in Crete one more time and to discover this island with a different point of view as the more we travel, the better traveler we become, we learn to appreciate things differently and we mature through this process.

-Here are a few tips if you find yourself in Chania:
+Here are a few tips if you decide to go on holidays in Crete and your trip start from Chania:

 • Go to Pallas for breakfast.